xyliatgithub/EN650.601/assignment2/module1/README.md

 /etc/ssl/openssl.cnf                                            100%   11KB 213.1KB/s   00:00
 ```

-Once finishing editing files, use "put" to upload it.
+Once you finish editing the configuration file, use "put" to upload it.
+If no specific directory is specified, the file will be put into its home directory.

 ```sh
 sftp> put openssl.cnf